Traditional Plant-Based Cooking

 Photo of Jacq the admin wearing sunglasses, outside with trees in background and blue skies.

-Hello!
-Welcome to our collection of traditional family favourite recipes.
-We have old-fashioned favourites reinvented with vegan-friendly every-day ingredients.
+Welcome to my collection of traditional family favourite recipes.
+You will find old-fashioned recipes re-made with vegan-friendly every-day ingredients.

 Find out more →

-Vegan Chocolate Pudding or Mousse
+Vegan Chocolate Pudding (Chocolate Mousse)

 Takes literally minutes to prepare and no cooking required!
 Perfect for an easy festive pudding.
 It's fresh and light, just 4 ingredients, and rich in delicious chocolate flavour.
 No-one will be able to taste the tofu!